jaisidhsingh/rl-hockey/README.md

 python td3/td3.py
 ```

 The checkpoints will be saved inside `agents/`.
+There are already multiple checkpoints inside `agents/checkpoints`.
+Feel free to use them as opponents for self-play (see later).

 ## Evaluating agents